Creating N scale model train layouts is an extraordinary hobby and one that you can find a ton of hours of enjoyment in!

 - Now you’ve got a basic n scale layout down, you can expand on it if you want!
 You can get more track pieces, purchase bridges, decorative elements and so on.
 Some people are very passionate about their layouts, and they craft their own decorative pieces by hand.
 But if you don’t have the time or talent for that, you can easily go online and find a huge array of pieces!

 Voltage and material used in N scale

 When you want to run a model train, you have to figure out the right voltage.
 Some of the locomotives require a smaller voltage and others a higher voltage.
 Most of the time manufacturers will show the smallest and highest voltage value on the box.
-That being said, a lot of the time if you purchase a train kit, it will come with a power supply unit right in the box.
+That being said, a lot of the time if you purchase an n scale train kit, it will come with a power supply unit right in the box.